Skip to main content

 Generated guidance never becomes customer authority.

-Consent, suppression, shop/channel feature gates, provider readiness, approval, queue state, and delivery evidence remain deterministic application decisions outside the model.
+Consent, suppression, shop and channel feature gates, provider readiness, staff approval, queue state, and delivery evidence remain deterministic application decisions outside the model.

 Operational evidence